neutrons/NeuXtalViz-tools/docs/source/tutorial_ub_tools_TOPAZ_Si.rst

 UB Tools with Silicon Data
 ==========================

-This tutorial demonstrates how to use the UB tools in *NeuXtalViz* to process TOPAZ Silicon data.
+This tutorial demonstrates how to use the UB tools in *NeuXtalViz* to process TOPAZ silicon data.

 Step 1: Select Instrument and Data
 ----------------------------------